Expanders graphs and sieving in combinatorial structures: Abstract

 \section{Abstract}

-We study properties of random graphs within families of graphs equipped with a group law.
-The group structure enables one to perform a random walk on the family of graphs.
-If the generating system is a big enough random subset of graphs, a result of Alon--Roichman provides us with useful expansion properties well suited to give quantitative estimates for the rarefaction of non-typical elements attained by the random walk.
-Applying the general setting we show, e.g., that, with high probability (in a strong explicit sense), random graphs contain cycles of small length, or that a random coloring of the edges of a graph contains a monochromatic triangle.
+We prove a general large sieve statement in the context of random walks on subgraphs of a given graph.
+This can be seen as a generalization of previously known results where one performs a random walk on a group enjoying a strong spectral gap property.
+In such a context the point is to exhibit a strong uniform expansion property for a suitable family of Cayley graphs on quotients.
+In our combinatorial approach, this is replaced by a result of Alon--Roichman about expanding properties of random Cayley graphs.
+Applying the general setting we show e.g.,~that with high probability (in a strong explicit sense) random coloured subsets of integers contain monochromatic (non-empty) subsets summing to~$0$, or that a random coloring of the edges of a complete graph contains a monochromatic triangle.